WQSR: WCAO-FM (1947–1977)

-V-103 (1977–97)
+V-103 (1977–1997)

-By 1977, the station was sold to Plough Broadcasting, a division of the pharmaceutical company "Schering-Plough."
-WCAO-FM became WXYV.
+By 1977, the station was sold to Plough Broadcasting, a division of the pharmaceutical company Schering-Plough.
+WCAO-FM became WXYV on April 24.
 It aired programming for the African American community as V103, the major FM rival to both WWIN (1400 AM) and WEBB (1360 AM, now WQLL at 1370 AM).
 Originally playing automated disco music, WXYV eventually evolved into an urban contemporary format by the early 1980s.
 In the late 1980s and early 1990s, it was often Baltimore's top rated radio station.

 By 1995, WXYV and then-sister station WCAO were sold to Granum Communications.
 The following year, the stations were sold again to Infinity Broadcasting, a division of CBS.
 That made it a sister station to Hot AC-formatted WWMX, Mix 106.5.
-(WCAO was later be sold to Clear Channel Communications (now iHeartMedia), and eventually become a sister station to WQSR.)
+(WCAO was later sold to Clear Channel Communications (now iHeartMedia), and eventually become a sister station to WQSR).

 102.7 XYV, and B102.7 (1997–2001)

-On June 20, 1997, at Noon, after having lost a large number of listeners to urban powerhouse WERQ (92.3 FM), WXYV became Top 40 102.7 XYV.
-The final song on V103 was "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men, while the first song on 102.7 XYV was "Be My Lover" by La Bouche.
+On June 27, 1997, at noon, after having lost a large number of listeners to urban powerhouse WERQ (92.3 FM), WXYV became contemporary hit radio 102.7 XYV.
+The final song on "V103" was "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men, while the first song on "102.7 XYV" was "Be My Lover" by La Bouche.

 The new format started with a dance lean, before repositioning to a hip-hop lean, and then alternative; this was done in search of an audience.
 The station changed branding to B102.7 on August 7, 1998, shifting the playlist to a more mainstream direction the following year.
 WXYV and WWMX competed against each other due to the similarity of their formats, despite being sister stations.
 While WXYV had higher ratings than WWMX, the latter station had better advertising revenue, so WXYV was chosen to flip to end the competition.

 WQSR (2001–2005)

-On September 8, 2001, at 6 a.m., after playing "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men, WQSR and its oldies format moved over from 105.7 FM to 102.7 FM.
-(WQSR programming was simulcast on both 102.7 and 105.7 to direct listeners to the new frequency.)
+On September 8, 2001, at 6 am, after playing "It's So Hard to Say Goodbye to Yesterday" by Boyz II Men, WQSR and its oldies format moved over from 105.7 FM to 102.7 FM.
+(WQSR programming was simulcast on both 102.7 and 105.7 to direct listeners to the new frequency).
 Two days later, the WXYV call sign moved to 105.7 and changed back to an urban contemporary format branding as X105.7, positioning itself against WERQ once again.

 The call sign swap between the two stations took place four days later.
 In addition, WQSR acquired the rights to Baltimore Ravens games from sister station WLIF, and retained those rights until 2006, when WBAL (1090 AM) and WIYY (97.9 FM) took over.
 Musically, WQSR's playlist also changed a little, cutting back the pre-1964 songs and some 1980s music was introduced.
-By 2003, the station was playing mostly songs from 1964 to 1979 with a handful of pre-1964 and post-1979 titles.
+By 2003, the station was playing mostly songs from 1964 to 1979, with a handful of pre-1964 and post-1979 titles.